acadadev/rosrider_doc/05_PARAMETERS/README.md

 | EWMA8  | 2  | EWMA        | Exponentially Weighted Moving Average (Last 8 samples)  |
 | EWMA16 | 3  | EWMA        | Exponentially Weighted Moving Average (Last 16 samples) |

-__Filter Types Explained__

- - ***EWMA (Exponentially Weighted Moving Average):*** A computationally efficient filter that gives more weight to recent data.
-   - Pros: Very fast to calculate, good for general noise.
-   - Cons: Can introduce lag if the window size (4, 8, 16) is too large.

- - ***Bi-Quad (Biquadratic Filter):*** A second-order recursive linear filter.
-   - Pros: Capable of sharp cutoffs (removing specific frequencies) better than EWMA.
-   - Cons: More complex; incorrect configuration can lead to instability.

 __Output Filter__

 This filter is applied to the final output of the control loop before it is sent to the motors.